Summer Camp FAQs

 Is Takodah co-ed?

 Both sites within our campus give campers a classic Takodah experience marked by confidence, character, and friendships that will shape their lives.
-Read more about the nuances of each site on the South/North Camp page.
+Read more about the nuances of each site on the South/North Village page.
 Please contact us if you want to talk more about which site is best for your camper.

 Will my child make friends at camp?